 - Rotting Fruit Trap

 I’ll share more details about each method below, along with our verdict at the bottom.
-Just be prepared that some traps work faster than others, and all techniques may take several days to fully eradicate your issue.
+Some traps work faster than others, and all may take several days to fully eradicate your issue.

 #1: Funnel Fruit Fly Trap

-This trap attracts fruit flies into a container through a small hole in the bottom of a homemade paper funnel.
-The flies find their way in but have difficulty getting back out through the small hole.
+This trap attracts fruit flies in a container through a homemade paper funnel.
+The flies find their way in but have difficulty getting back out through the small hole in the bottom.

-- Small clear jar, cup, or container, preferably with a small or narrow opening
+- Small, clear container with a narrow opening

 - Piece of paper or cardstock